 - A computer with iTunes installed and enough hard drive space to recover all the media from your iPod/iPhone

-NERD NOTE: The name iPod was proposed by Vinnie Chieco, a freelance copywriter, who (with others) was called by Apple to figure out how to introduce the new player to the public.
-After Chieco saw a prototype, he thought of the movie 2001: A Space Odyssey and the phrase “Open the pod bay door, Hal!”, which refers to the white EVA Pods of the Discovery One spaceship.
+NERD NOTE: The name iPod was proposed by Vinnie Chieco, a freelance copywriter, who (with others) was called by Apple to figure out how to introduce the new digital audio player to the public.
+After Chieco saw a prototype, he thought of the movie 2001: A Space Odyssey and thought of the phrase “Open the pod bay door, Hal!”, which refers to the white EVA Pods of the Discovery One spaceship.